DS-2019 Request Deadlines

 - If you already paid the SEVIS I-901 fee on a different SEVIS ID that you did not use, you can request a transfer of the fee to your new SEVIS ID within 12 months of the initial SEVIS fee payment.
 Learn more at I-901 SEVIS Fee Frequently Asked Questions ("How Can I-901 SEVIS Fee Paid on One SEVIS ID be Moved to Another SEVIS ID?").

-If you are a new undergraduate exchange student, you are required to attend a virtual Global Orientation in August.
+If you are a new undergraduate exchange student, you are required to attend a virtual Global Orientation.
 During the Global Orientation program, you will learn about International Student Services, immigration requirements, cultural adjustment and the international student experience.

 All University of Arizona students are required to have proof of 2 Measles, Mumps and Rubella (MMR) vaccines.
 You may receive your immunizations in your home country, however the immunization documentation you submit to Campus Health must be translated into English with Western calendar format dates.
 Please review the New Student Immunization Requirements page for details about MMR vaccination criteria.